devbeers/devbeers.github.io/code-of-conduct.md

 Organizers and sponsors are also subject to the anti-harassment policy.
 In particular, both should not use sexualized images, activities, or other material.
 Also, they should not use sexualized clothing or otherwise create a sexualized environment.

 If a participant engages in harassing behavior, the event organizers may take any action they deem appropriate, including warning the offender or expulsion from the event with no refund.
 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of event staff immediately.
-Event staff can be identified by T-shirts.

 Event staff will be happy to help participants contact security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the event.
 We value your attendance.